ESSolutions/ESSArch/ESSArch_Core/docs/logging.rst

 Configuration
 ^^^^^^^^^^^^^

-Modify your ``local_etp_settings.py`` by adding the logstash handlers and loggers.
+Modify your ESSArch settings by adding the logstash handlers and loggers.
 This will override the default LOGGING configurations.

+This is an example for ETP:

 .. code-block:: python